tylerlam1/SENG_Notes/Fifth Year Term One/SENG511/Class_Notes.md

   - A primary cost factor such as size
   - A number of secondary adjustment factors of cost drivers
 - Cost drivers are characteristics of the project, process, products, or resources that influence effort

+## Lecture 18 (who knows how many lectures I missed!??)

+A KPI stands for key performance indicator (KPI).
+There are a couple indicators that something is a KPI:

+- A major contributor to project success or failure
+- This metric is measurable, quantifiable, adjustable, and controllable
+- It's a reasonable representation of current and future performance

+For example, one example of key performance indicators is the time it takes to respond to a user request.

+There are different types of project status reports.

+- Current period reports
+- Cumulative reports
+- Exception reports
+- Stoplight reports
+- Variance reports

+Spotlight reports are "green", "yellow", and "red" indicators which indicate the general trend of how the project is going.

+### Statistical Process Control SPC

+- Understanding the process
+- Understanding the causes of variation
+- Differentiating between common cause and special cause variation
+- Elimination of the sources of special cause variation

+### Control Charts

+- Control charts are used to determine out of

+### Six Sigma

+- An analytical method focusing on continuous improvement
+- Is based on the following key underlying principles of statistical thinking
+- Everything is a process
+- All processes have inherent variability
+- Data is used to understand variation and to drive decisions to improve the process/reduce variation

+### Defect per million opportunities

+- Defect: Any variation in a process that does not meet customer expectations